 "They did not!"
 I huffed, giving her my best pout.

 "Whatever you say," Lucy said in a sing-song voice.

 "Why, did McGonagall say something important?"
 I asked, and I couldn't help but be a little worried that I had missed something that I should have listened to.

 "It was the same as every year."

-"You say that every day," Lysander said.
+"You say that every day," Lysander reminded me.

 "I'll admit that I complain, just not as much as you."